 Approximately fourteen homework assignments contribute 30 % to the final grade.
 Late submissions are not accepted.
-Exceptions if approved by your instructor, are graded with an up to 20 % reduction of the numeric grade.
+Exceptions if approved by your instructor, are graded with a 20 % reduction of the numeric grade.

 Approximately five quizzes will be given in the semester to help students stay on task with studying.
 Quizzes contribute with 20 % to the final grade.
-Quizzes may be given at the beginning of the class or before the end of class.
+They may be assigned online or given at the beginning of the class or before the end of class.
 Be on time in class - quizzes will not be announced.
-Quizzes cannot be made up, whatever the reason may be.
-From the number of all quizzes, one with the lowest score will be dropped for the final grade.
+A missed quiz cannot be made up, whatever the reason may be.
+From the number of all quizzes, the one with the lowest score can be dropped.

-There will be two major tests, which will include one or more chapters and will be mainly multiple choice, true or false, and fill-in-the-blanks with some essay questions and labeling diagrams.
-Tests contribute 25 % to the final grade.
+The mid-term exam will include one or more chapters and will be mainly multiple choice, true or false, and fill-in-the-blanks with some essay questions and labeling diagrams.
+The mid-term exam contributes with 25 % to the final grade.

 A comprehensive Final Exam contributes 25 % to the final grade.
 Tests and exams cannot be made up unless arrangements are made in advance.
-If you miss an exam due to an unexcused absence it will negatively affect your final grade.